When we launched our Green Bond Business in 2010, our premise was simple but pioneering.

-Refer to Fannie Mae's 2020 Green Bond Impact Report for more information on our impact methodology.
+Refer to Fannie Mae's 2021 Green Bond Impact Methodology for more information on our impact methodology.

 Through our Delegated Underwriting and Servicing (DUS®) model, a Multifamily DUS MBS is generally backed by one Green loan on one property.

-A resecuritized pool of Green MBS is structured as a Real Estate Mortgage Investment Conduit (REMIC), providing greater collateral diversity to investors.
+A resecuritized pool of either Green or Social MBS is structured as a Real Estate Mortgage Investment Conduit (REMIC), providing greater collateral diversity to investors.

 Includes mortgage loans backed by newly constructed single-family residential homes with ENERGY STAR® certifications that meet or exceed the national program requirements for ENERGY STAR 3.0 Certified Homes, which are, on average, 20% more efficient than single-family homes built to code.

-Rigorous standards, transparency, and accountability to investors are the foundations of Fannie Mae’s Green Bond Business — and are critical to our goal of advancing an active and growing global green bond market.
-That is why we are committed to providing comprehensive, best-in-class disclosures about our securitization process and the estimated environmental, social, and financial impacts of our Green Bonds.
+Rigorous standards, transparency, and accountability to investors are the foundations of Fannie Mae’s Green and Social Bond Businesses — and are critical to our goal of advancing an active and growing global green bond market.
+That is why we are committed to providing comprehensive, best-in-class disclosures about our securitization process and the estimated environmental, social, and financial impacts of our Green and Social Bonds.

-Our objective is to supply investors with the information and data they need to evaluate and have full confidence in the quality, rigor, and impact of Fannie Mae’s Green Bonds.
+Our objective is to supply investors with the information and data they need to evaluate and have full confidence in the quality, rigor, and impact of Fannie Mae’s Green and Social Bonds.